bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

     }
 }

-In this example, the program searches for `30` and prints its index if found.
+In this example the program searches for 30 and prints its index if found.

 **5. Sorting an Array:**

-Sorting means arranging the elements of an array in a particular order, usually ascending or descending.
-Java provides a built-in method `Arrays.sort()` to make sorting simple.
+Sorting means arranging the elements of an array in a particular order usually ascending or descending.
+Java provides a built-in method Arrays.sort() to make sorting simple.

 import java.util.Arrays;